For those who are new to the concept of IoT, let’s build your understanding ground-up. Let’s start by understanding what is ‘the Internet’.

 You see, the communication is happening between two devices here i.e., your computer or smartphone and the server of the update-provider.
 And this communication is automatic, without user (human) intervention.

-Okay, we asked you to keep the example before this example, in mind.
-Now when you think about these two (examples of course!), you see that the electronic devices can communicate with each other automatically, when taught (we mean ‘programmed’) to do so.
+Okay, we asked you earlier to keep the 'Google search' example in mind.
+Now when you think about these examples, you see that the electronic devices can communicate with each other automatically, when taught (i.e., ‘programmed’) to do so.
+Communication could be triggered by human, or it could be automatic like in case of OTA updates.

 Internet of Things, like the internet, is a network of things.
 These ‘things’ aren’t just computers or smartphones or so, but beyond those, as we’ll see.